openlibhums/memory-alpha/content/pages/support/plugins/books.md

 On this page, you can view the general access metrics for monographs, as well as for each format of a monograph.
-On this page, date ranges can be selected per day, rather than per month as in the ‘Metrics by month’ page.
+On this page, date ranges can be selected per day, rather than per month as in the 'Metrics by month' page.
 The date range affects both the Book Metrics field and the Format Metrics field.

-> [!Note]
+> [!NOTE]
 > If a monograph is not available for open-access downloading/reading, no
 > data will be collected and the metrics will remain at 0.